Sitecore/developer-portal/data/markdown/pages/learn/faq/accelerate/references.md

  ## Audience

-The Cookbooks are written against a specific audience in mind, specificall:
+The Cookbooks are written against a specific audience in mind, specifically:

 - *Architect* - Designing and planning the overall solution architecture and technical roadmap.
 - *Product Owner* - Non-technical stakeholders that need to understand how the product aligns with business goals and user requirements.
 Looking for articulation of product capabilities, use cases, value propositions, and feature benefits.